keptn/keptn.github.io/content/docs/0.7.x/operate/upgrade/index.md

 ## Upgrade from Keptn 0.7 to 0.7.1

+1. Before starting the update, we strongly advise to create a backup of your Keptn projects.
+To do so, please follow the instructions in the [backup guide](../../operate/backup_and_restore)

 1. To download and install the Keptn CLI for version 0.7.1, please refer to the [Install Keptn CLI](../install/#install-keptn-cli) section.

 1. To upgrade your Keptn installation from 0.7.0 to 0.7.1, the Keptn CLI now offers the command [`keptn upgrade`](../../reference/cli/commands/keptn_upgrade).